Mapping the Planetary Wake in HD 163296 with Kinematics: Summary

 \section{Summary}

 We demonstrate that recently reported spiral structure in HD~163296 \citep{teague2021} is the outer planetary wake generated by an embedded protoplanet \citep{pinte2018}, providing the first confirmation of planetary wakes generated by Lindblad resonances.
-This discovery suggests that a quantitative fitting procedure for the embedded planet mass is possible.